 Dental accidents are never fun, but knowing exactly what to do when your child knocks out a tooth can help you protect their smile.
 The key is staying calm, acting fast, and calling your pediatric dentist as soon as possible.
 Whether it’s a baby tooth or a permanent one, those first steps can make a huge difference in your child’s recovery (and your peace of mind).

-If your child has experienced a dental emergency or it’s simply time for a check-up, book an appointment with us at Perfect Smile Braces.
+If your child has experienced a dental emergency or it’s simply time for a check-up, book an appointment with us at Perfect Smile Doc.
 Our friendly team will be happy to take great care of your little one and help keep their smile strong, happy, and healthy for years to come.

 Your Perfect Smile is within reach, and we're here to help you every step of the way.
 We can streamline the process for you by contacting your insurance company and acquiring a detailed breakdown of your specific plan information.
 Let us take the guesswork out of navigating insurance and payment options.